-Russian plane headed for U.S. with coronavirus medical equipment
+Russian plane with coronavirus medical gear flies to U.S. after Trump-Putin call

 “It is important to note that when offering assistance to U.S. colleagues, the president (Putin) assumes that when U.S. manufacturers of medical equipment and materials gain momentum, they will also be able to reciprocate if necessary,” Peskov was cited as saying.

-Peskov, who complained about difficulties expediting the aid to the United States thrown up by some U.S. officials, was quoted as saying that Russia and China cooperated in a similar way because “at a time when the current situation affects everyone without exception ... there is no alternative to working together in a spirit of partnership and mutual assistance”.
+Peskov complained that some U.S. officials had made it needlessly difficult to expedite the aid.
+He also was quoted as saying that Russia and China cooperated in a similar way because “at a time when the current situation affects everyone without exception ... there is no alternative to working together in a spirit of partnership and mutual assistance”.

 Russia has also used its military to send planeloads of aid to Italy to combat the spread of coronavirus, exposing the European Union’s failure to provide swift help to a member in crisis and handing Putin a publicity coup at home and abroad.

-Additional reporting by Steve Holland in Washington; Editing by Alison Williams, Andrew Heavens and Lisa Shumaker
+Reporting by Andrew Osborn and Polina Devitt in Moscow and Steve Holland in Washington; Editing by Mary Milliken and David Gregorio